seb776/sim_universe/README.md

-sim_universe
+# sim_universe
 ============

 simulation of a mini universe in 2D

-TO DO:
+## TO DO:

+### Tests

--Simulation of gravity between bodies with a physical engine -Proceduraly generated asteroids, planets, solar systems and a galaxy -Drivable spaceship
+- Proceduraly generated asteroids, planets, solar systems and a galaxy
--get in/out of a ship
+- Drivable spaceship
+- Continue tests on the L-system
+- Zoom/Angle of camera with ECS

+### MainDev

+- implement ECS